drmanjunathrs/drmanjunathrs.github.io/_pages/about.md

 Welcome!
 This starter site has been pared down so you can focus solely on telling your story.

 ## Background
 Share a short biography, highlight the work you do, or explain the purpose of the site.
-The left sidebar pulls details from `_config.yml`, so update that file with your name, photo, and contact information.

 ## Current Practice
 List a few topics you care about or projects you want visitors to know about.
 Feel free to include links to external resources or embedded media.

 ## Previous Clinics

 ## Contact

-Add your preferred contact details or social profiles in `_config.yml` and they will appear automatically in the sidebar.
+## Other stuff that you want to include here